AlexKman/NC-News-Project/README.md

 ## Northcoders News

 NC Knews is a news single page webapp, built with React.
-It pulls data from the NC Knews API **https://tranquil-lake-37102.herokuapp.com/api** to display articles, users and comments.
-Users can register to post articles and comments, and up/downvote them to express their opinion.
-The repository for the back end API is here **https://github.com/AlexKman/BE2_NC_Knews/** .
-This front end repository is hosted on **https://youthful-shockley-af9891.netlify.com/**
+It pulls data from the NC Knews API [API]**https://tranquil-lake-37102.herokuapp.com/api** to display articles, users and comments.
+Users can login to post articles and comments, and upvote/downvote them after reading.
+The repository for the back end API is here [Repository]**https://github.com/AlexKman/BE2_NC_Knews/** .
+This front end repository is hosted on [FrontEnd]**https://youthful-shockley-af9891.netlify.com/**

 ## Using the site

 On loading of the page you will receive a list of usernames which can then be chosen to login with.
 After logging you can view a list of topics which lead to a list of articles for the given topic.
-The list of articles also have the option to view all comments, upload your own articles and also upload your own comments.
+The list of articles also have the option to view all comments, upload your own articles and upload your own comments.

-These are a few users that are pre-made to log in as.
+## Available users

 ```
   tickle122